zktuong/ktplots/README.md

 # ktplots
 R plotting functions to plot gene expression data of single-cell data.

+For a python port of `ktplots`, please check out my other [repository](https://www.github.com/zktuong/ktplotspy).

 ## Installation instructions
 You can install the package via ```devtools::install_github()``` function in R